ivp9/ivp9/README.md

 ### Hi there 👋

 ## About me
 I tried myself in various fields and based on this experience decided to build a career as a frontend developer.
 I have a good mathematical background and completed courses from Hexlet.
-At the moment I am looking for a project/job to demonstrate my current knowledge and grow as a strong specialist.
+At the moment I am looking for a project/job to demonstrate my current knowledge and grow as a specialist.

 ## My education
 - Peter the Great Saint Petersburg Polytechnic University (SPBPU), electric power and electrical engineering engineer